-Note: 4 GB, 8 GB, 16 GB, 32 GB, 64 GB or 128 GB (3DS LRDRAM only) size memory modules are supported.
+Note: This system supports 4 GB, 8 GB, 16 GB, 32 GB, 64 GB or 128 GB (3DS LRDIMM only) size memory modules.
 It is highly recommended that you remove the power cord from the system before installing or changing memory modules.
 Please refer to our web site for memory that has been tested on the X10DRFF-iG/iTG serverboard.